numalariamodeling/hbhi-nigeria-publication-2021/hbhi-nigeria-shiny-app/README.md

 3. Click on "Run App" and the application will launch resembling the online version [here](https://ifeomaozo.shinyapps.io/hbhi-nigeria/).

- 	* Type in the username and password that you choose in #1
+ 	* Type in the username and password that you chose in #1
 	* Make desired queries and download corresponding outputs